 - The effects of permanent scarring and disfigurement.

 A truck accident lawyer from our firm can help individuals recover damages for their injuries.
 We know how to document these damages, put a fair value on the claim, and seek compensation based on that value.

 Truck accident victims should not have to pay for medical bills or other expenses out of their pocket when they did not cause the crash.
 If you were hurt by a negligent truck driver or trucking company, we are here to help.

 Preserving Evidence of Negligence

-Evidence of negligence is crucial to any personal injury claim, and a prompt phone call to a truck accident attorney in Alexandria could be a key step for injury victims to take in terms of preserving essential evidence.
-Some evidence that an experienced trucking accident lawyer may be able to help obtain include:
+Evidence of negligence is crucial to any personal injury claim.
+A prompt phone call to a truck accident attorney in Alexandria could be a key step for injury victims to take in preserving essential evidence.
+Key evidence an experienced trucking accident lawyer may be able to obtain includes the following:

 - Documentation of the accident scene, including written reports and photographs

 - Trucking company safety, maintenance, and repair records

 - Drug and alcohol screening results for the truck driver

 - Cell phone records, truck driver logs, and time records